invrs/dot-store/README.md

 ### Check for changes

-The `changed(prop)` function tests if a property value changed.
+The `changed` function tests if a property value changed.

-The return value of `changed(prop)` is truthy and doubles as a way to retrieve prop keys:
+The return value of `changed` is truthy and doubles as a way to retrieve prop keys:

 ```js
 store.on("users", async ({ changed }) => {